Easy Ideas for a Simple DIY Advent Wreath for Christmas

 Using what I had on hand, I put four short vintage brass candlesticks in my bowl.
 Then, I added one taller one in the middle.

-Depending on the size of your DIY Advent wreath, your candlesticks may or may not show.
+Depending on the size of your own wreath, your candlesticks may or may not show.
 You could also use blocks of floral foam or something similar if the candle holders are not going to show.
 At the same time, you could also use extra sprigs of evergreen to cover up the foam blocks too.

 THIS SET of four short candlestick holders would work perfectly too, for a simple look.
 I would purchase them myself if I didn’t already have something on hand to use!

 For a little different look, you could also use a variety of sizes, keeping the tallest candlestick in the middle.
 THIS collection of brass candlesticks has a lot of variety and you could use the rest of the collection on your mantel in the living room or even a dining room table centerpiece!

 As I said before, I tried as much as possible to just use what I had on hand.
 If you want to create a DIY Advent wreath that is more traditionally and historically based, you may want to use three purple candles and one pink candle.
 Then, you can add a white one in the middle.
 A more modern Advent wreath may not use the traditional colors.

 However, to me, the main purpose is an opportunity to draw our hearts and minds to the meaning of Christmas.
 Since that doesn’t require certain colors to do, I just went with the white candles I had on hand.

 Truly, I think this is up to your personal preference.
 The main purpose is to create an intentional opportunity for your family to reflect on the true meaning of Christmas, whatever that may look like for you and your own family!